Conflict Fundamentals Seminar/Blog

 These seminars go into more detail than the Blog, presenting the core knowledge from the conflict resolution and peacebuilding fields---knowledge that is, to a large extent, considered a "starting point" for our more advanced Conflict Frontiers Seminar Series.
 These posts, which cover both "normal" conflicts and conflict resolution processes as well as complex intractable conflicts, are also likely to be of use and interest to students of conflict resolution and peacebuilding as well as a more general audience.

-exploration of the tough challenges posed by the
+Key to addressing the tough challenges posed by the

 As of March, 2019, the Fundamentals Seminar has been re-organized and expanded.
 It now has twenty units, covering introductory concepts, and then a deeper examination of typical conflict problems and solutions, or at least ways of addressing such problems constructively if "solution" to too high a goal.
 Posts in the first five units are mostly ones that were in the earlier seminar.
 The units after that are new.
 Right now they are primarily populated with BI Knowledge Base essays.
 We will soon begin adding "Current Implications Sections" for these, which is what we had done previously when we included Knowledge Base materials in the Fundamentals Seminar.
 But we decided linking to the original essays in the interim was still useful.
 Current Seminars include: